artificially-ai/automated_ml/README.md

   * Tail the logs to follow up on the execution of the model

 With the default setting in the ```hyperparams.json``` file, the model will run for 6 epochs or stop if the loss goes up for 3 epochs in a row.
-After the execution is done, the best weights are copied to [S3](https://s3.console.aws.amazon.com/s3).
+After the execution is done, the best model and weights are copied to [S3](https://s3.console.aws.amazon.com/s3) along with the predicted results.
 You should download the weights from S3 before destroying you infrastructure.

 To destroy everything, simply do: